Guild of Television Camera Professionals: Structure

 The GTC is governed by a constitution that the GTC Council is bound to follow.
 "Council" as it is colloquially known is the ruling body of the GTC, consists of up to twenty members who are elected on a two yearly cycle using a democratic ballot amongst all eligible members.
 Some Council members are remunerated for their work as it is either time consuming or revenue generating.
 If there is a requirement for someone to be in Council but who was not elected by ballot then it is possible for them to be co-opted onto council to undertake the role required.
 Council can then remove that co-option as they see fit.
 Council members are required to attend a minimum number of council meetings or there are constitutional grounds for their removal.

 Council meet either physically or via a video meeting every six to eight weeks and work to maintain the aims of the GTC and its membership.
 The officers and other roles within Council are voted for by Council members, usually immediately after the bi-annual election.
 The current Council (2020-2022) is led by Chair Graham Maunder, Vice Chair Kate Harvest and Secretary is Peter Rance.
 The next Council will be elected in June 2022.

 Publications

 The GTC publishes six magazines every year, Zerb and GTC In Focus.

 Zerb

 Zerb is the title of the half yearly magazine published by the GTC, in print and electronically, and available to members and non members (via a subscription).
-It is currently edited by Rob Emmanuel and a guest editor for every issue.
+It is currently edited by a team with Bill Shepherd as Commissioning Editor and Sarah Adams as Production Editor.
 Topics cover every aspect of camera work and celebrate the diverse nature of the work of the GTC membership and are generally written by working camera people.
 It is regarded by members and the industry as being a high quality, informative publication.